There was an error with your log in

 Walking: 11 km (6.8 miles) / 4 hours

-• Leave Bonifatu for one of the longest stages along the GR20 (timewise).
-Crossing several rivers before reaching the famous Spasimata footbridge, you will arrive in the Valley of the Muvrella (mouflon) and its small lake.
-The viewpoints are numerous and simply superb.
-The GR20 continues down to the foot of the Monte Cinto, where you will spend the night in the ski resort of Haut Asco.
+• You’ll leave Bonifatu for one of the longest stages of the GR20 in terms of time.
+After crossing several rivers and reaching the famous Spasimata footbridge, you’ll arrive in the Muvrella Valley—named after the mouflon—with its picturesque small lake.
+The viewpoints along the way are numerous and simply stunning.
+The GR20 then descends to the foot of Monte Cinto, where you’ll spend the night at the Haut Asco ski resort.

 Meals: Breakfast, picnic lunch, and dinner